orkan/winspread/README.md

 ## Basic features:

-This script will let you launch a group of different windows after clicking one shortcut only.
-You can define the order and position of each individual window.
+This script will let you launch a number of windows after clicking one shortcut only.
+You can define the order and position of each window individualy via INI file.

 Syntax is:
-`winspread.exe section1 [section2 section3 ...]`
+`winspread section1 [section2 section3 ...]`

 Each parameter is a separate INI section, with the following settings:
 * **cmd** - path to application